John 21:1-25 - Outline of John (Book Notes menu page)

 and two other of his disciples.

-the sea of Tiberias - is the Sea of Galilee (Joh 6:1).
+the sea of Tiberias - is the Sea of Galilee (Joh 6:1), also called the lake of Gennesaret (Luk 5:1).

 Jesus shewed {manifested} Himself.- This is one of the many appearances of the Lord Jesus,